TrevorBlythe/MentisJS/README.md

 Diffusion model tutorial.
 WASM for speed?

-CURRENTLY WORKING ON: saving / loading
+CURRENTLY WORKING ON: DECONV LAYERS + SAFETY AGAINST NAN (very hard which is why its been a few days since my last commit)

 # Tutorial